#

 }

-- is-logging-broker-enabled: Flag that specifies whether the logging broker is enabled.
-If the logging broker is disabled, then no logging messages are generated.
+• is-logging-broker-enabled - Specifies if the logging broker is enabled or not.
+If the broker is disabled, no logging messages are generated.

-- is-logging-enabled-on-all-devices: If this flag is set to 'true', then logs are separated to distinct files in the scope of all devices.
-If it is set to 'false', then logging is enabled only for devices that are listed in the 'enabled-devices' leaf-list / array.
-This setting is unsupported in the 'restconf' logging broker since RESTCONF currently doesn't differentiate the node ID in the requests or responses.
+• is-logging-enabled-on-all-devices - If set to true, logs are separated into distinct files in the scope of all devices.
+If set to false, logging is enabled only for devices listed in the enabled-devices leaf-list/array.
+This setting is not supported for the restconf logging broker as RESTCONF currently does not differentiate the node ID in requests or responses.

-- enabled-devices: If 'is-logging-enabled-on-all-devices' is set to 'false', then logs are generated only for devices that are specified in this list, it acts as a simple filtering mechanism based on the whitelist.
-Blacklist approach is not supported, it is not possible to set 'is-logging-enabled-on-all-devices' to 'true' and specify devices for which logging feature is disabled.
-This field is not supported in the 'restconf' logging broker.
+• enabled-devices - If is-logging-enabled-on-all-devices is set to false, logs are generated only for devices specified in this list.
+Acts as a simple filtering mechanism based on the whitelist.
+A blacklist approach is not supported, as it is not possible to set is-logging-enabled-on-all-devices to true and specify devices for which logging feature is disabled.
+This setting is not supported for the restconf logging broker.

 RESTCONF-specific settings: